ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-applying-nic.md

 For each host, successively:
 1. Use the vSphere Web Client to place the vSphere ESXi host into maintenance mode by, selecting **Home** > **Hosts and Clusters**.
 In the Navigator pane, select the vSphere ESXi host and right-click the host and select **Maintenance Mode** > **Enter Maintenance Mode**.
 As the host is part of an automated DRS cluster, virtual machines are migrated to different hosts when the host enters maintenance mode.
-2. SSH into the vSphere ESXi host, by using the details from the IC4VS Console.
+2. SSH into the vSphere ESXi host, by using the details from the IBM Cloud for VMware Solutions console.
 3. Run the following vCLI command to enable the ixgben native drivers:
   `esxcli system module set --enabled=true --module=ixgben`
 4. Run the following vCLI command to restart the vSphere ESXi host: